FredericDT/steal-douyin-video-content-url/README.md

 ## Common Use Cases

 Parameters:
-- url: URL to douyin.com video page, i.g. https://www.douyin.com/discover?modal_id={model_id}.
+- url: URL to douyin.com video page, i.g. https://www.douyin.com/discover?modal_id={model_id} or https://www.douyin.com/video/{id}.
 See also in references 1.
 - cookies_string: A workable cookie string (pass captcha).
 See also in references 2.

 ### Programatically